quixio/quix-streams/docs/using.md

 The key point here is that data is tracked per stream context.
 You keep running totals on a per-stream basis by using the stream ID, `stream_consumer.stream_id` to index a dictionary containing running totals for each stream.

+!!! note

+    A stream will only ever be processed by one replica.

 ## Tracking running totals across multiple streams

 Sometimes you want to track a running total across all streams in a topic.

-This is not possible as when you scale using replicas, each replica will have its own copy of all variables.
+The problem is that when you scale using replicas, there is no way to share data between all replicas in a consumer group.

 The solution is to write the running total per stream (with stream ID) to an output topic.
-You can then have another processor to total values from inbound messages.
+You can then have another processor in the pipeline to calculate total values from inbound messages.

 ```python
 ...